How Online Reviews Impact Trust and Landing Page Conversion

 How Online Reviews Impact Consumer Trust and Landing Page Conversions

 Online reviews about local businesses, products and services can help with search engine rankings, increase click-through rates and impact a potential customer’s buying decisions.
-Reading online reviews has become an integral part of today’s consumer buying journey.
+Reading online reviews has become an integral part of today’s consumer buying journey, so for local businesses, it’s become critical to maintain a strong and positive reputation online.

 Consumers Read Online Reviews Before They Make a Purchase